APNIC-Labs/draft-kskroll-sentinel/README.md

    If all of the client resolvers are DNSSEC-validating resolvers, but some do not support this trusted key mechanism, then the result will be indeterminate with respect to trusted key status.
-Equally, if all
+Equally, if all the client's resolvers support this mechanism, but some have loaded

-Huston, et al.            Expires April 9, 2018                 [Page 5]
+Huston, et al.           Expires April 10, 2018                 [Page 5]

 Internet-Draft         DNSSEC Trusted Key Sentinel          October 2017

-   the client's resolvers support this mechanism, but some have loaded the key into the trusted key stash and some have not, then the result is indeterminate.
+   the key into the trusted key stash and some have not, then the result is indeterminate.